SHARP-EATMAN

 from Gainesville

 Melitta americana is not common in north central Florida.
 For example, Melitta did not appear on a survey by Hall & Ascher (2010) of Gainesville/Alachua County bees.
 Melitta americana does appear (as the single Florida Melitta species) on the University of Florida bee key: (https://entnemdept.ufl.edu/hallg/melitto/floridabees/melittidae.htm).
 That key reports that the species has been documented in Alachua County.
-The Discover Life database reports Melitta americana northwest of Gainesville.
-Melitta americana appeared recently on I-Nat in southwest central Florida.
+The Discover Life database reports Melitta americana northwest of Gainesville, and Melitta americana appeared recently on I-Nat in southwest central Florida.
 The similar Melitta eickworti has been found in Georgia, but its usual range is the Carolinas through New England; I haven't found any reports of it in Florida.

 Size: female 11.5 mm,